peterhinch/micropython-tft-gui/README.md

  6. constants.py Constants such as colors and shapes (import using ``from constants import *``)

 Optional files used by test programs:
- 1. gdialog.py DialogBox class builds simple pushbutton-based dialog boxes.
- 2. font10.py Font file.
+ 1. font10.py Font file.
- 3. font14.py Ditto.
+ 2. font14.py Ditto.
- 4. radiobutton.py Icon file for icon radio buttons
+ 3. radiobutton.py Icon file for icon radio buttons
- 5. checkbox.py Icon file for icon checkboxes.
+ 4. checkbox.py Icon file for icon checkboxes.
- 6. switch.py Icon file for an on/off switch.
+ 5. switch.py Icon file for an on/off switch.
- 7. traffic.py Icons for traffic light button
+ 6. traffic.py Icons for traffic light button
- 8. gauge.py Icons for linear gauge
+ 7. gauge.py Icons for linear gauge
- 9. flash.py Icons for flashing button
+ 8. flash.py Icons for flashing button
- 10. threestate.py Icon for 3-state checkbox
+ 9. threestate.py Icon for 3-state checkbox

 Test/demo programs:
  1. vst.py A test program for vertical linear sliders.